 Learning Outcomes - LEVEL 6 3A.
-Knowledge and understanding On successful completion of the course a student will be expected to be able to: All: Demonstrate a systematic and critical understanding of the different facets of crime investigation, including a thorough understanding of the roles of those involved in the investigation and a detailed knowledge of their respective responsibilities.
+Knowledge and understanding Learning outcomes: Learning and teaching strategy/ assessment methods On successful completion of the course a student will be expected to be able to: All: Demonstrate a systematic and critical understanding of the different facets of crime investigation, including a thorough understanding of the roles of those involved in the investigation and a detailed knowledge of their respective responsibilities.
 Al2: Develop a comprehensive awareness and critical analysis of the processes to coordinate and perform systematic searches of crime scenes, and recognise, collect and record (including photograph) potential evidence.
-Al3: Develop a critical understanding and application of the fundamental physical and chemical principles that underpin forensic science, particularly for sample separation and characterisation.
-A diverse and dynamic range of teaching and learning strategies are utilised to meet the knowledge-based learning outcomes at this level.
-At level 6 students are supported to take greater responsibility for their own learning.
-Emphasis is given to directed study at level 6, this provides the in-depth material required for subject knowledge through reading books, papers, online articles, and tutorials.
+Al3: Develop a critical understanding and application of the fundamental physical and chemical principles that underpin forensic science, particularly for sample separation and characterisation. in-depth material required for subject knowledge through reading books, papers, online articles, and tutorials.
 Independent self-study is encouraged and supported by examples for directed study; This helps students develop their own learning and research practices and provides source material for specific tasks and projects.
 A broad range of assessment methods are utilised at this level to assess knowledge and understanding.
 These will include traditional assessment methods like coursework essays, presentations, and exams; to forms of assessment that align with or simulate those found in the industry, such as demonstrations or presentations.

-A14: Demonstrate a critical understanding of the different models of policing and the different kinds of investigative procedures.

-A15: Develop a critical understanding of the criminal justice system in relation to the forensic science and develop a critical explanation and evaluation of evidential and intelligence value of information obtained by crime scene investigation and laboratory analysis.
+mo emonstrate a critical understanding of the different dels of policing and the different kinds of estigative procedures. just dev evic obt evelop a critical understanding of the criminal tice system in relation to the forensic science and velop a critical explanation and evaluation of dential and intelligence value of information cained by crime scene investigation and laboratory alysis.

 3B.
-Cognitive skills Learning outcomes: Learning and teaching strategy/ assessment methods On successful completion of the course a student will be expected to be able to: A diverse range of teaching and learning strategies will be utilised to meet the intellectual and cognitive B13 Develop and evaluate methodical systems to record observations and experimental methodology in the form of structured notes (including photography) in a logical, comprehensive and contemporaneous manner.
-B14 Evaluate and interpret data from appropriate equipment applied to a range of forensic examinations. learning outcomes at this level.
+Cognitive skills Learning outcomes: Learning and teaching strategy/ assessment methods On successful completion of the course a student will be expected to be able to: A diverse range of teaching and learning strategies will be utilised to meet the intellectual and cognitive learning B13 Develop and evaluate methodical systems to record observations and experimental methodology in the form of structured notes (including photography) in a logical, comprehensive and contemporaneous manner.
+B14 Evaluate and interpret data from appropriate equipment applied to a range of forensic examinations. outcomes at this level.
 All modules are supported by a VLE which helps to disseminate material and encourages feedback through discussion groups; This also helps to establish a broader sense of audience and the skills needed for interaction in a virtual environment.
 Students of different abilities can gain from taking different paths through material and can get instant feedback through online tests and peer review.